cemrenurkeles/Ballade-Mobile-Application-2024/A/README.md

 Efforts are made to solve this issue, leading to the discovery of problems within the database.

-**On April 28th, the idea of creating a new database is proposed.**
+**On April 28th, the idea of creating a new database is proposed by me.**